 IN THE MATTER OF the Administrative Tribunals Act, S.B.C.
 2004 c.45, and IN THE MATTER the Workers Compensation Act, R.S.B.C.
 1996 c.492 and IN THE MATTER of an Appeal (or Application for s.
-257 or reconsideration)
+311 or reconsideration)

 Appellant (or Applicant):

 Respondent:

 Worker's WCB Claim Number:

 WCAT Number:

 ORDER

 То:

 Address:

-Compensation Appeal Tribunal has been advised that you plicable, other things) relevant to this appeal (or application).
+TAKE NOTICE that the Workers' Compensation Appeal Tribunal has been advised that you may have documents (or, where applicable, other things) relevant to this appeal (or application).

-THEREFORE the Workers' Composition of the Compositi pensation Appeal Tribunal requires you to produce the licable, other things):
+THEREFORE the Workers' Compensation Appeal Tribunal requires you to produce the following documents (or, where applicable, other things):

 1.

-Il Tribunal directs you to forward the required documents (or, the following address in person, by courier or by mail y, year]:
+The Workers' Compensation Appeal Tribunal directs you to forward the required documents (or, where applicable, other things) to the following address in person, by courier or by mail postmarked no later than [month day, year]:

-Workers' Compensation Appeal Trib 150-4600 Jacombs Road Richmond, British Columbia V6V 3B
+Workers' Compensation Appeal Tribunal 150-4600 Jacombs Road Richmond, British Columbia V6V 3B1

 DATED [NAME], VICE CHAIR

-IMPORTANT: NOTICE TO THE F PERSON SERVING THE ORDER and NOTICE TO THE